brandonjoe/ValorantApp/README.md

 	}

 ```
-I think having a very simple way to edit the site is important to keeping it updated.
+I think having a very simple way to edit the site is important to keeping it updated, and I'm really glad it's structured this way.

 ### Inspiration